Mihri Müşfik Hanım: Edebiyat-ı Cedide

-Mihri also had friends among the poets of Edebiyat-ı Cedide (New Literature), especially one of its leaders, Tevfik Fikret.
+Mihri also had friends among the poets of the Edebiyat-ı Cedide (New Literature) movement, especially one of its leaders, Tevfik Fikret.
 If the Edebiyat-ı Cedide constituted the literary wing of French artistic influence among the late Ottoman intelligentsia, Mihri Hanım can be said to represent its counterpart in painting; she clearly had a special place among the artists of this school.
 Tevfik Fikret's house in Aşiyan became her studio for a time.

 Edebiyat-ı Cedide poets were influenced by Realism, Parnassianism, and Symbolism, which dominated nineteenth-century French literature during this period.
-Cenap Şahabettin, a member of Servet-i Fünun, notes one of its principle conceptions, a special relation with nature: "a place where emotions and dreams roam," it was also taken to act as the mirror of the artist's souls.
+Cenab Şehabeddin, a member of Servet-i Fünun, notes one of its principal conceptions, a special relation with nature: "a place where emotions and dreams roam," it was also taken to act as the mirror of the artist's souls.
 In addition to this influence, the colour symbolism of Edebiyat-ı Cedide poetry seems to have influenced Mihri Hanım's work Maî ve Siyah [Blue and Black], Halid Ziya Uşaklıgil's famous novel reflects the 'blues' of the Edebiyat-ı Cedide school as well as Mihri Hanım's portraits.

 Allegations

 Mihri Hanım's visit to the journalist Hüseyin Cahit Yalçın and the convicted ex-minister of finance, Cavit Bey, gave rise to criticisms regarding her behaviour.
 In response, in 1919 she and her students paid a visit to the newspaper Tanin, and denounced the allegations.
-Her close relations with the İttihat ve Terraki Cemiyeti (Committee of Union and Progress; CUP) eventually caused Mihri Hanım to leave Istanbul, occupied by Allied powers, for Italy in 1919.
-Within a year after her return, she resumed teaching at the School of Fine Arts for Girls.
+Her close relations with the Committee of Union and Progress eventually caused Mihri Hanım to leave Istanbul, occupied by Allied powers, for Italy in 1919.
+Within a year of her return, she resumed teaching at the School of Fine Arts for Girls.

 Visit to Italy and divorce

-Toward the end of 1922, she went to Italy again and there ended her marriage with Müşfik Bey in 1923.
-She had an affair with the Italian poet Gabriele D'Annunzio and through him found an opportunity to paint a portrait of the pope as well as to work at the restoration of the frescoes in a chapel.
+Toward the end of 1922, she went to Italy again and ended her marriage there with Müşfik Bey in 1923.
+She had an affair with the Italian poet Gabriele D'Annunzio and through him found an opportunity to paint a portrait of the pope as well as to work on the restoration of frescoes in a chapel.
 Mihri Hanım had been introduced to Gabriele D'Annunzio by her friend, painter Renato Brozzi, and corresponded with him through Brozzi.
 She was occasionally a topic in their correspondence.
 On 4 February 1926, d'Annunzio wrote to Brozzi: "Where is the Turkish lady?
 I have been unable to hear from her.
 If you see her, embrace her for me, but this embrace must be that of harem agha's".
 In another letter, written on 26 August 1926, the "Turkish lady" was once again recalled: "Where is the odalisque Mihri?
 What is she doing?"
 Apparently, regardless of Mihri Hanım's struggles as a professional, these Italian painters continued to view her through an Orientalist filter.